Missing Mexican students were killed, dissolved in acid after mistaken identity: authorities

-State prosecutors said criminals confused them with members of a rival gang.
+State prosecutors said criminals had confused them with members of a rival gang.

 The grim news led to outrage and strong sentiments on social media from ordinary Mexicans as well as from Academy Award winning director Guillermo del Toro, who is a native of Guadalajara.

-Del Toro, whose film "The Shape of Water" won for Best Picture, joined thousands of Mexicans who have been protesting for over a month and calling for help via the Twitter hashtags #NoSonTresSomosTodxs (which means "we're not three, it's all of us") and #LosTresEstudiantesDeCine (which means "the three film students").
+Del Toro, whose film "The Shape of Water" won the Oscar for best picture this year, joined thousands of Mexicans who have been protesting for over a month and calling for help via the Twitter hashtags #NoSonTresSomosTodxs ("It's not three, it's all of us") and #LosTresEstudiantesDeCine ("the three film students").

-Javier Salomón Aceves Gastélum, Daniel Díaz, and Marco Ávalo were last seen on March 19 in the municipality of Tonala.
-The three aspiring filmmakers from Universidad de Medios Audiovisuales (CAAV), a film school located in Guadalajara, Jalisco, were there filming a class project during their Spring Break.
+The students — Javier Salomón Aceves Gastélum, Daniel Díaz and Marco Ávalo — were last seen on March 19 in the municipality of Tonala.
+The aspiring filmmakers from Universidad de Medios Audiovisuales, a film school in Guadalajara, were there filming a class project during their spring break.
 Díaz had crutches and Salomón had brought along his girlfriend, his cousin Alejandra and a friend of hers.

 Related

-State prosecutor Raul Sanchez said that two people had been arrested so far in the investigation.
+The state prosecutor in Jalisco, Raul Sanchez, said that two people had been arrested so far in the investigation.

-Prosecutors said the youths were confused with members of another gang by gunmen from the Jalisco New Generation Cartel (CJNG), which has become the most powerful in Mexico, according to U.S. authorities.
+Prosecutors said the youths were confused with members of another gang by gunmen from the Jalisco New Generation Cartel, which has become the most powerful in Mexico, according to U.S. authorities.

-Criminal groups in Mexico often kidnap, torture, dismember and even dissolve their victims in acid and many of the remains are dumped in clandestine graves.
+Criminal groups in Mexico often kidnap, torture, dismember and even dissolve their victims in acid, and the remains are often dumped in clandestine graves.

-The three film students join a longer list of young adults and other people who have gone missing in recent years.
+The three film students join a growing list of young adults and other people who have gone missing in recent years.

 As of Feb.
-28th, over 5,000 people went missing in Jalisco.
-As reported by a local publication, 36 percent of all people missing are between 16 and 28 years old — meaning that a third of all the disappeared in Jalisco are young people like Javier Salomón, Marco Ávalo and Daniel Díaz.
+28, over 5,000 people have gone missing in Jalisco.
+As reported by a local publication, 36 percent of all people missing are 16 to 28 years old — meaning that a third of all the disappeared in Jalisco are young people like Javier Salomón, Marco Ávalo and Daniel Díaz.

-In 2014, the case of the 43 missing student teachers in the southern state of Guerrero gained national attention after a group of nearly 100 students from the Ayotzinapa Teacher’s College were ambushed by local police on September 26 of that year — leaving six dead and 43 missing.
+In 2014, the case of 43 missing student teachers in the southern state of Guerrero attracted national attention after a group of nearly 100 students from the Ayotzinapa Teachers College were ambushed by local police on Sept.
+26 of that year — leaving six dead.

 Related

-The case sparked massive protests in Mexico and internationally, as well as calls for the Mexican Government to investigate what happened.
-The government said they were kidnapped by police who handed them over to a criminal group that killed them and burned their bodies.
+The case spurred protests in Mexico and internationally, as well as calls for the Mexican government to investigate.
+The government said the students had been kidnapped by police who handed them over to a criminal group that killed them and burned their bodies.

 International observers objected to the government’s investigation and the case shook the administration of President Enrique Peña Nieto, who has seen his popularity decline sharply amid corruption allegations and a spike in violence.